-There are two types of people in NYC: renters and buyers.
-Well, there are also subletters, and folks staying in Airbnbs, and all those people who are staying in hotels, and those people who are here visiting friends, going on and on about how they’re paying $12 a month for their four-bedroom, three-bath spreads in the middle of Kansas and how crazy their friends are to be paying a kazillion dollars a month for their teeny tiny NYC “apartments” (quotes theirs).
-For the most part, however, people are split into two camps: renters and buyers.
-Whatever camp you’re in will help determine what you need to do to live here.
+There are two types of people in NYC, renters and buyers.
+Well, there are also subletters and folks staying in Airbnbs, and I suppose all of those people who are staying in hotels, and then those who are visiting friends going on and on about how they’re paying $12 a month for their four-bedroom, three-bath spreads in the middle of Kansas and how crazy their friends are to be paying a kazillion dollars a month for their teeny-tiny NYC “apartments.”
+However, for the most part, people are split into two camps - renters and buyers.
+Whatever camp you’re in will determine what you need to do to live here.

 If you’re buying an apartment in NYC, you’re going to be buying either a co-op or a condo.
 There are also people who buy entire brownstones to live in themselves or to split up into multi-family dwellings consisting of separate apartments, but people who are buying individual apartments are either buying condos or co-ops.

 Co-ops are the most common residential properties for sale in NYC.
 They usually make up approximately 75% of the available apartments for purchase.

 When you buy a co-op in NYC, you’re not actually buying an apartment.
 You’re buying shares in a corporation that owns the building you’ll be living in, so technically you’ll be a shareholder in that corporation, not an owner of the actual unit you’re living in.That’s a mouthful, but once you understand exactly what a co-op is, you’ll be able to better understand the rules that come with being part of one.